 - How much you take

 - How you take it (such as by mouth or a shot)

 - Why you take it (such as what type of cancer you have)

-- If you’re running low on your medication, you must call your doctor’s office at least 5 business days (Monday through Friday) before you will run out.
-This is so your doctor can send a refill to your pharmacy.
+- If you’re running low on your medication, you must call your healthcare provider’s office at least 5 business days (Monday through Friday) before you will run out.
+This is so your healthcare provider can send a refill to your pharmacy.